Can Truck Platooning Work in Cities?

 For trucking companies, showing a return on investment will be a challenge.
 Because city speeds are lower, drag (and therefore) fuel savings are reduced.
-This makes it more difficult to justify the cost of equipping the platoon, which Butler says can tack on $30,000 to $40,000 per truck.
+This makes it more difficult to justify the cost of equipping the platoon, according to Butler.

 Despite these obstacles, Butler believes all stakeholders could realize benefits from urban platooning.
 “Most cities want an efficient flow of logistics and trucks in their urban environment,” he said.
 “Stopping and starting of trucks can cause significant congestion.
 Through platooning, you can smooth out traffic conditions.”
 In turn, said Butler, fuel consumption and emissions will be reduced, which is beneficial to the public.